hkfuertes/tags/readme.md

 ### WIP
 **TODO**:
 - Test read card id and payload.
+(Done in Flutter)
   - If payload is not detected we act based upon CARDID
 - Test read wifi network and list available networks.
   - **Optional**: If set, we can do any of the actions based on the location (via wifi availability/connection)